moegi31/CS433/SecureBanking/README.md

 * SERVER PORT: the server port to connect on (eg. 1234)
 * ATM ID: either 1 or 2 (identifies ATM and which key to use)

+#### AccountIDs and Passwords
+There are two test accounts on the server

+	User ID(6 digit ID): 111111
+	Password: test

+or

+	User ID(6 digit ID): 123456
+	Password: secret

 #### Notes
 This program has dependencies on Python version 2.5+.
 Some of the libraries used are deprecated as of Python 3.0+.
 Python version 2.7.3 was used on the test